SospeterKungu/delani-studio-IP3/README.md

 This program is created using Atom, Git, Github, Bootstrap, JavaScript, and JQuery is view-able on any browser.
 The website has been coded using Atom for developing the code.
 Git has been used to link the code from machine into github.com as well as tracking changes.
 The website can be accessed using any web-browser but the author recommends google Chrome

 ## Behavior Driven Development (BDD)
-The webpage has been developed with an aim to capture a user who would like to procure services of Delani Studios for design, develpment and manage products using a qualified IT firm - Delani Studio.
+The webpage has been developed with an aim to capture a user who would like to procure services of Delani Studios for design, development and manage products using a qualified IT firm - Delani Studio.

 ### link to live pages.
 The link to gitbub live pages is https://sospeterkungu.github.io/delani-studio-IP3/